FlorentLM/pytinybvh/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Simple Python bindings for the great header-only C++ Bounding Volume Hierarchy (BVH) library [tinybvh](https://github.com/jbikker/tinybvh) by Jacco Bikker.
+Simple Python bindings for the great C++ Bounding Volume Hierarchy (BVH) library [tinybvh](https://github.com/jbikker/tinybvh) by Jacco Bikker.

-Expose `tinybvh`'s fast BVH construction algorithms to Python, to use for CPU-side BVH generation in Python applications.
+Exposes `tinybvh`'s fast BVH construction algorithms to Python, to use for CPU-side BVH generation in Python applications.
-Typically used for real-time ray tracing with PyOpenGL or Vulkan, collision detection, and other spatial queries.
+Typically used for real-time ray tracing with PyOpenGL or Vulkan, collision detection, etc.

+**Note:** For now, `pytinybvh` only provides the core functionality for building a BVH with the SAH method, from triangle or point data
+(see below for Roadmap).

 The output is provided as raw numpy arrays, designed to be uploaded directly to the GPU as Shader Storage Buffer Objects (SSBOs).